st155213/Free-YouTube-MP3-Downloader-Python/README.md

-# Free YouTube MP3 Downloader (Python)
+# MP3 & MP4 Downloader (Python)

-A simple and lightweight Python GUI tool to download YouTube videos as MP3 files on Windows.
+A simple and lightweight Python GUI tool to download online videos as **MP3** or **MP4** files on Windows.
-It automatically handles dependencies like **ffmpeg** and uses **yt-dlp** for YouTube extraction.
+It automatically handles dependencies like **ffmpeg** and uses **yt-dlp** for extraction.
 Designed for private, legal use only.

 ## Features
 - GUI built with **Tkinter**
 - Automatically downloads **ffmpeg** if missing
 - Automatically downloads **yt-dlp** if missing
+- Supports MP3 and MP4 output
 - Uses browser cookies (Firefox, Edge, Chrome, Opera, Brave) if login is required
-- Saves MP3 files into a local `music` directory
+- Saves files into a local `music` directory
 - Tested with **Python 3.13.7**

 ---

 ## Usage Disclaimer
-This tool is intended for private, legal use only.
+This tool is intended for **private, legal use only**.
-Downloading copyrighted content without permission may violate YouTube’s Terms of Service.
+Downloading copyrighted content without permission may violate the Terms of Service of certain platforms.
 Only download content you own or that is licensed for free use.

 ---